 ORGANISATION OF STAFF

-Number of teaching staff: 15 Mainstream & 2 Support for Learning.
+Number of teaching staff: 14 Mainstream

-This may change from year to year according to the school roll.
+(This may change from year to year according to the school roll)

-Depute Head Teachers
+Depute Head Teacher

-Support for Learning Teachers
+Support for Learning Teacher

 Visiting Specialist Teachers